pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

-# Get Workload Status
+# Get workload status

-This topic tells you about Apps CLI plug-in commands you can use to get information about the status of a workload.
+This topic tells you about the Apps CLI plug-in commands you can use to get information about the status of a workload.

 ## tanzu apps workload list